sunaku/md2man/README.markdown

-md2man - write UNIX man pages in Markdown
+md2man - markdown to manpage
 ==============================================================================

 md2man is a Ruby library and command-line program that converts [Markdown]